Spinkoo/pyoctomap/Readme.md

 <img src="images/octomap_core.png" alt="OctoMap Core" width="900">
 </div>

-A Python wrapper for the C++ OctoMap library.
-It provides Python bindings to the OctoMap C++ library and is intended to be distributed via PyPI (Linux first; Windows support is planned next).
+A comprehensive Python wrapper for the OctoMap C++ library, providing efficient 3D occupancy mapping capabilities for robotics and computer vision applications.
+This modernized binding offers enhanced performance, bundled shared libraries for easy deployment, and seamless integration with the Python scientific ecosystem.
+The package is designed for distribution via PyPI with initial Linux support, followed by Windows compatibility in future releases.

 ## Features